 Last year, the Center for College Student Success (CCSS) opened its doors in Harper Memorial Library, welcoming students as an affirmation of the College's commitment to support underrepresented students on campus.
-The office stemmed the College’s desire to expand the resources of the Chicago Academic Achievement Program (CAAP).
+The office stemmed from the College’s desire to expand the resources of the Chicago Academic Achievement Program (CAAP).
 It was also created in response to student activists and RSOs like the Socioeconomic Diversity Alliance requesting institutional support for students who might feel out of place on campus.

 The creation of CCSS comes in conjunction with the College’s No Barriers initiative, a program that supports access to the College for low-income, first-generation, and undocumented students.
 The initiative offers loan-free financial aid, subsidized internship opportunities, a career exploration program, and lifelong career support.